EDITORIAL: Deadlines are an integral part of any election

 The judges noted that, while the Constitution gives states the power to set the “times, places and manner of holding” certain elections, it vests Congress with the “power” to alter those state “regulations or supplant them altogether.”
 They also conclude that a ballot can’t be officially “cast” until the state takes custody of it.

 The ruling does not apply to Nevada.
-But an eventual U.S. Supreme Court ruling on the matter would have ramifications for the Silver State.
+But an eventual U.S. Supreme Court ruling on the matter would have ramifications here.